 In addition, conducting user tests (such as alpha or beta tests) will ensure that the app is working properly, while all translations are correct.
 This test needs to be done by native speakers that understand the translated languages.

-Lastly, stay open for feedback.
+Lastly, stay open to feedback.
 Even the best localization can be improved upon.
 Listen to your users and provide them with an opportunity to share their feedback - and then evolve further.

 Ready to optimize your translation workflow?